 You will have your own priorities but also ask the company for advice about implementing the software.
 Selecting one or two people to lead it in your school or organisation will further help it to be a success and, if you are implementing for September or a key date, give priority to it on your first staff training day.

 Reassurance from Derventio

 Because we are a software development company, you can be confident that we follow the latest development and testing methodologies to deliver the highest quality software.
 Developing in-house means we keep our costs down and remain in close contact with our customers and their needs.
-Find out more about how easy we are to work with here: link to support services
+Find out more about how easy we are to work with here

 Find out more